BigCommerce (NASDAQ:BIGC) Updates Q2 2021 Earnings Guidance

-BigCommerce (NASDAQ:BIGC) last released its quarterly earnings results on Sunday, February 21st.
-The company reported ($0.12) EPS for the quarter, beating the consensus estimate of ($0.14) by $0.02.
-The business had revenue of $32.90 million during the quarter, compared to analyst estimates of $38.58 million.
-The company’s revenue was up 43.0% compared to the same quarter last year.
-Equities analysts expect that BigCommerce will post -1.01 earnings per share for the current fiscal year.
+BigCommerce (NASDAQ:BIGC) last released its earnings results on Monday, May 10th.
+The company reported ($0.04) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.11) by $0.07.
+The firm had revenue of $46.70 million during the quarter, compared to analysts’ expectations of $42.18 million.
+The firm’s quarterly revenue was up 40.7% on a year-over-year basis.
+On average, sell-side analysts anticipate that BigCommerce will post -1.01 earnings per share for the current fiscal year.

-In related news, insider Jimmy Duvall sold 120,409 shares of the company’s stock in a transaction that occurred on Tuesday, February 23rd.
-The shares were sold at an average price of $61.49, for a total transaction of $7,403,949.41.
-Following the transaction, the insider now owns 76,458 shares of the company’s stock, valued at $4,701,402.42.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Steven Joseph Murray sold 1,500,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 9th.
-The shares were sold at an average price of $59.36, for a total transaction of $89,040,000.00.
+In other BigCommerce news, CTO Brian Singh Dhatt sold 10,000 shares of BigCommerce stock in a transaction that occurred on Monday, April 26th.
+The shares were sold at an average price of $55.63, for a total value of $556,300.00.
+Following the completion of the sale, the chief technology officer now directly owns 104,415 shares of the company’s stock, valued at approximately $5,808,606.45.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Ellen F. Siminoff sold 2,500 shares of BigCommerce stock in a transaction that occurred on Friday, March 26th.
+The stock was sold at an average price of $53.81, for a total transaction of $134,525.00.
+Following the completion of the sale, the director now directly owns 71,127 shares of the company’s stock, valued at $3,827,343.87.
 The disclosure for this sale can be found here.
-Insiders sold 1,880,382 shares of company stock worth $112,050,618 over the last quarter.
+Insiders sold a total of 1,880,382 shares of company stock valued at $112,050,618 over the last ninety days.

 BigCommerce Holdings, Inc operates a software-as-a-service platform for small businesses, mid-markets, and large enterprises in the United States.
 The company's platform provides various services for launching and scaling ecommerce operation, including store design, catalog management, hosting, checkout, order management, reporting, and pre-integrations.